-Our Elders and Trustees have been trained for their roles.
-During Quaker Week, Friends have hosted entertaining social and educational events in the meeting houses open to the public.
-Meetings have participated in a variety of inter-faith groups and activities locally.
+The annual 'Ride & Stride' Churches Together event in September afforded the opportunity to have a Quaker presence outside our Meeting Houses.
+Sam Dwinell managed to cycle to every Meeting House in Kent sponsored by several Friends.
+Both Rochester and Maidstone Meeting Houses have remained open for other faith groups to worship regularly, each following our COVID expectations and their own policies.
 Peace Pledge Union 'white poppies' have been advertised as being available from our meeting houses.
 Sevenoaks Meeting House garden has the 5 Testimonies displayed on posts, visible from the surrounding roads.
 Meeting houses display Quaker information, history and activities on their notice boards for all hirers to see.
-Sevenoaks has hosted guest speakers open to a wider audience locally on topics closely related to Quaker concerns.
 The West Kent website gives details of our meetings and our values, with links to national Quaker information.
+Individual Friends have gone out of their way to 'practise their faith and testimonies' locally with neighbours.